dynbabaul/keep-presence/README.md

 -p PIXELS, --pixels PIXELS        Set how many pixels the mouse should move.
 Default 1.

--c, --circular                    Move mouse in a circle.
-Default move diagonally.

 -m MODE, --mode MODE              Available options: keyboard, mouse, both (mouse & keyboard) and scroll.
                                   Default is mouse.
                                   This is the action that will be executed when the user is idle.